smcclatchy/spatial-transcriptomics/learners/reference.md

 ## Glossary

+Barcode
+: A barcode in spatial transcriptomics is an identifier for a spot on a slide.
+It is a unique sequence that identifies a spot.
+The term barcode is generic and identifies other entities in different technologies.
+For example, in single-cell transcriptomics a barcode identifies a single cell, not a spot on a slide.

+Feature
+: In spatial transcriptomics a gene is a feature.
+The term feature is generic and refers to different things in different technologies.

 Fluorescence in situ hybridization (FISH)
 : An R package from The Carpentries that is the main user interface for The Carpentries Workbench.
 More information at: